pettazz/pettazz.com/_posts/2015-03-26-graphs-and-other-nerd-porn-part-2.md

 layout: post
 published: true
 title: Graphs and Other Nerd Porn, Part 2
-excerpt: "Now that I can see how hot my server is, I want to see what the hell is causing it."
+tagline: "Now that I can see how hot my server is, I want to see what the hell is causing it."
 tags: [blag, ubuntu, server, cacti, rrdtool, sensors, plex, linux, graphs, mysql]
 comments: true
 image: